 HOW CAN I BUY WORLD CUP TICKETS?

-FIFA confirmed that tickets for the World Cup will go on sale on Thursday, September 14 on FIFA.com/tickets.
+Tickets for the World Cup went on sale on Thursday, September 14 on FIFA.com/tickets.
 According to FIFA, fans will not only be able to buy individual tickets but also ticket packages for multiple matches involving a specific team or host city.

-Tickets will go on sale in two phases, which are each divided into two stages.
-The first stage of phase one begins September 14 and ends on October 12.
-During this stage, it does not make a difference what day applications are submitted and they will all have the same chance of getting tickets, with notification to be delivered by November 16.
+Tickets went on sale in two phases, which were each divided into two stages.
+The first stage of phase one began on September 14 and ended on October 12.
+During this stage, it did not make a difference what day applications were submitted; they all had the same chance of success, with notification to be delivered by November 16.

-The second stage of phase one begins on November 16 and concludes on November 28.
-During this period, tickets will be allocated to applicants on a first-come, first-serve basis.
+The second stage of phase one began on November 16 and concluded on November 28.
+During this period, tickets were allocated to applicants on a first-come, first-served basis.